 The perspective of journalism's social responsibility is related to the idea that the necessary condition for its primeval existence is public interest.
-Since Lippmann, with Public Opinion in 1992, this relation has been declared and questioned and although controversial, it is a presupposition which is in the current structure2 of the journalistic field.
+Since Lippmann, with Public Opinion in 1922, this relation has been declared and questioned and although controversial, it is a presupposition that is in the current structure of the journalistic field.

-In reality, a quick glance makes it possible to verify that the premise of public interest is contained in countless definitions, such as that formulated by F. Fraser Bond, for whom
+In reality, a guick glance makes it possible to verify that the premise of public interest is contained in countless definitions, such as that formulated by F. Fraser Bond, for whom

-The word journalism means today all the ways in which and by which news and its comments reach the public.
-All worldwide events, provided they interest the public, and all the thought, action and ideas which these events stimulate, constitute the basic material for journalists (BOND, 1962, p.
-15 - my italics).
+The word journalism means nowadays all the ways, in which and through which news and their comments get to the audience.
+All world events, as long as the audience is interested in them, and every thought, action and idea these events stimulate, constitute basic material for the journalist (BOND, 1962, p.
+15, highlighted by myself).